-Even if you have health insurance, dental and vision expenses are often not covered under that health insurance.
-Sometimes separate dental and vision insurance will cover part, but not all, of your expenses.
+Even if you have health insurance, vision and dental expenses are often not covered under that health insurance.
+Sometimes separate vision and dental insurance will cover part, but not all, of your expenses.
 Make sure to include expenses such as teeth cleaning, new glasses, and contact lenses as monthly expenses in your budget.

 8. Prescription medication

 Another medical-related monthly expense that many often forget is prescription medication.
 Prescription drugs cost the average American $1,200 a year!
 While your health insurance will likely pay for much of that, remember to account for your out-of-pocket costs in your monthly budget.